 On Thanksgiving, you really can't have too much delicious food…especially dessert!
 In celebration of America's number one food holiday, break out of the norm and bake up some of these Thanksgiving-themed desserts.

-Turkey Rice Krispy Treats
+Turkey Rice Krispy Treats !Success

 The key to a delicious Thanksgiving is most certainly the tur-key!
 Transform the most famous Thanksgiving menu item into dessert with these turkey rice krispy treats.
 Using a traditional rice krispy treat recipe, candy corn, a chocolate wafer, and a few other ingredients, you'll have an adorable and yummy dessert that's easy to make and even easier to eat.